 422: Philosophy of Mind

-This upper division course focuses on contemporary analytic philosophy of mind.
-The course begins with an overview of methods in philosophy of mind, turns to arguments for and against different views about the metaphysics of mind (dualism, identity theory, elimination materialism, behaviorism, and functionalism), and then shifts to questions at the intersection of philosophy of mind and contemporary cognitive science.
+This upper-division elective focuses on contemporary analytic philosophy of mind.
+The course begins with an overview of methods in philosophy of mind, turns to arguments for and against different views about the metaphysics of mind (dualism, identity theory, eliminative materialism, behaviorism, and functionalism), and then shifts to questions at the intersection of philosophy of mind and contemporary cognitive science.
 By working through these theories, students come to appreciate and grapple with the relationship between armchair and empirical considerations in theoretical philosophy.